dixit-kunal/Metabinner/README.md

 * Place your preprocessed/trim reads (e.g. `sample_R2.fastq.gz` and `sample_R2.fastq.gz` files) in a `reads` folder
 * Place the individual assemblies (e.g. `sample.fasta`) into an `assembly` folder
-* Modify the `config.yaml` file to change the different paths and eventually the different options
+* Modify the `config/config.yaml` file to change the different paths and eventually the different options
-* Modify the `sample_list.txt` file to include your samples
+* Modify the `config/sample_list.txt` file to include your samples

 ### Without Slurm